 "As Autumn and Winter draw in we all use more electrical appliances to stay warm and light our homes.
 If electric blankets are not checked, or misused in some way, they can become a fire hazard so we want to warn older people and their carers of what they can do to stay safe as well as warm.
 There's lots more advice on offer about a range of electrical appliances so I fully back this initiative and urge anyone who has any doubts about their continued use to contact Trading Standards who will be happy to advise."

-For any information contact the Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For any information contact the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.